Jean Smart: Career

-1975–1984: Early work; theater
+1975–1999: Theater roles and Designing Women

 After graduating from college, Smart began her career appearing in regional theater throughout the Pacific Northwest, including in Washington, Alaska, and Oregon.
-She performed with the Seattle Repertory Theater as well as the Oregon Shakespeare Festival in Ashland, Oregon.
-In the mid-1970s, she moved to New York City with college friend and fellow actress, Elizabeth Wingate (Lavery), and began working in Off-Broadway and professional regional productions.
+She performed with the Seattle Repertory Theater, as well as the Oregon Shakespeare Festival in Ashland, Oregon.
+In the mid-1970s, she moved to New York City with college friend and fellow actress, Elizabeth Wingate (Lavery), and began working in off-Broadway and professional regional productions.
 In 1980, she appeared as Lady Macbeth at the Pittsburgh Public Theater opposite Tom Atkins as Macbeth and Keith Fowler as Macduff.
-In 1981, Smart was nominated for a Drama Desk Award for her performance in the Off-Broadway play Last Summer at Bluefish Cove.
-In February 1981, Smart appeared in a Broadway production of Piaf playing Marlene Dietrich, a role which she later reprised for the 1984 television version.
+In 1981, Smart was nominated for a Drama Desk Award for her performance in the off-Broadway play Last Summer at Bluefish Cove.
+In February 1981, Smart appeared in the Broadway production of Piaf playing Marlene Dietrich, a role which she later reprised for the 1984 television version.

-In addition to theater, Smart began working in television in several smaller to mid-size guest parts in the late 1970s and early 1980s, appearing on The Facts of Life, Alice, and Remington Steele among several others.
+In addition to theater, Smart began working in television in several smaller to midsized guest parts in the late 1970s and early 1980s, appearing on The Facts of Life, Alice, and Remington Steele, among several others.
 According to Smart, after roles on the short-lived series Teachers Only and Reggie in 1983, "casting directors just decided I was funny.
 When that happens, you usually get pigeonholed, but I was fortunate.
 I got to move back and forth."
 The following year, she had a supporting part in the thriller Flashpoint (1984).

-1985–1999: Designing Women; film

 In 1985, Smart was cast in the starring role of Charlene Frazier Stillfield on the comedy series Designing Women, a role she played from the show's beginning in 1986 through its fifth season.
-After leaving Designing Women, her work mostly concentrated within made-for-television movies and supporting roles in films.
-Notably she portrayed serial killer Aileen Wuornos in the TV movie Overkill: The Aileen Wuornos Story (1992), followed by a supporting part in the black comedy Mistress (1992), opposite Robert De Niro and Eli Wallach.
-Critic Roger Ebert praised the film and called Smart's character portrayal "calculating."
+After leaving Designing Women, her work mainly concentrated on made-for-television films and supporting film roles.
+Notably, she portrayed serial killer Aileen Wuornos in the television film Overkill: The Aileen Wuornos Story (1992), followed by a supporting part in the black comedy Mistress (1992), opposite Robert De Niro and Eli Wallach.
+Critic Roger Ebert praised the film and called Smart's character portrayal "calculating".
 The following year, she appeared in the family drama Homeward Bound: The Incredible Journey (1993), and as Ory Baxter in a television version of The Yearling (1994).
 She was then cast as Sally Brewton in the television miniseries Scarlett (1995), and appeared in a supporting role in The Brady Bunch Movie (1995).
 She also appeared in the television thriller film A Stranger In Town (1995) opposite Gregory Hines.

 In 1995, Smart was cast as the lead in the comedy series High Society, which co-starred Mary McDonnell and ran for 13 episodes, followed by a role opposite Nancy McKeon in another short-lived CBS sitcom, Style & Substance.
-Other roles included a part in Neil Simon's The Odd Couple II (1998), and as Deborah Sloane in the drama Guinevere (1999).
+Her other roles included a part in Neil Simon's The Odd Couple II (1998) and as Deborah Sloane in the drama Guinevere (1999).
 She had a lead role in the comedy Forever Fabulous (1999) as an aging beauty queen.